rogerjdeangelis/utl_vectorized_solution_to_finding_first_element_in_a_row_meeting_criterion/README.md

       zroOne<-(have<.1)*1;   * binary matrix;

-      * find the first 1 and is rowMax is 0 then set value to 0;
+      * find the first 1 and use rowMax to set value to 0;
       want<-max.col(zroOne,"first")*rowMaxs(zroOne);